azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![On the When a message is received in a queue (auto-complete) dialog, **awhotel-staff-notifications** is entered into the connection name input box.
 Choosing the policy.](media/2019-03-21-09-16-31.png "Queue selection")

-    - Enter 1 minute interval
+    - Enter 1 minute interval.

     ![On the When a message is received in a queue (auto-complete) dialog, choosing the interval and frequency](media/2019-03-21-09-18-59.png "Select a queue - interval and frequency")